DoDAO-io/dodao-solidity-course/generated/explanations/first_solidity_contract.md

 ```

 #### Custom Errors
 Creating custom errors in your code can actually help you conserve gas usage.
 How?
 Well, normal errors come with pre-written, lengthy error messages that can really guzzle up a lot of gas.
-However, when you create a c
+However, when you create a
-ustom error using the `error` keyword, you can specify the message yourself.
+custom error using the `error` keyword, you can specify the message yourself.
 These custom errors can be called using a conditional and revert statement.

 An example of an custom error is shown below.